tommyannguyen/dotnet-microservice-kit/README.md

 ## Project core base

 "Project core base" is a sample project that consumes the microservice framework.
-You will learn a lot by exploring this project, which is located under the `./fluentpos` folder.
+You will learn a lot by exploring this project.

 | Services          | Status         |